-How often you should drain and flush your hot water heater depends on the number of people in your home.
-In general, the more you use your water heater, the more often it needs maintenance.
+How often you should drain and flush your hot water heater depends on the number of people your water heater, the more often it needs maintenance.
 Refer to the manufacturer's instructions that came with your water heater or consult with a qualified plumber.